karannewatia/Mycelium/README.md

 crypto:
 - MPC files for decryption and benchmarking for local multiplications, etc. (code/scalemamba_version and code/python_version)
 - EC2 experiment instructions/scripts (benchmarking/)

-- Resharing rough version (re_sharing/)
+re_sharing:
+- Re-sharing (extended VSR protocol) proof-of-concept/rough implementation

+zkp
-- ZK proofs (zokrates/)
+- ZK proofs

+graphs and graph_scripts
 - all graphs and corresponding scripts (graphs/ and graph_scripts/) for the paper

 mycelium-costs.xslx:
-- extra costs that don't come from code
+- costs from running the onion routing code on cloudlab machines